pluralsight/react-styleable/README.md

 }
 ```

-And use it to render `MyList` again:
+And use it to render `MyList` again, passing your new stylesheet via the `props.css` prop:

 ```js
 import MyList from './my-list'